 Plus, you have the option to update your pet’s information and get a new customized feeding menu.
 However, if you want to change the recipes in the current meal plan or the shipping frequency, you have to contact the customer service team directly.

 Raised Right tries to keep things simple by offering two main methods to get in touch: email and phone.
 The brand is also active on social media, with a Facebook page, a YouTube account, and an Instagram profile, which is a nice way to stay connected.

-There’s also an FAQ section, but it’s not as well-developed as others I’ve used.
-It does offer answers to a few questions, but it’s still growing.
-If you can’t find the answer you need, you’ll have to reach out to customer services instead but you should get a reply within a day (by email).
+The FAQ section is available, though it's not as comprehensive as other platforms I've seen.
+It does provide answers to several queries, but it's still a work in progress.
+If you can't find the answer you need, you'll have to contact customer services instead, but you should receive a response within a day (via email).

 If your pet doesn’t like the food or you’re not happy with the products, you have the right to a full refund on the first box within 14 days of purchase.
 The company doesn’t accept returns, which is why the money-back guarantee is limited to the first box.

 To get a refund for an order from the Raised Right website, you should get in touch with customer services.
 If you went through a distributor or reseller, you’ll need to get in touch with them to initiate the refund procedure.

 As of the date of my review, Raised Right’s recipes haven’t been the subject of any recalls.